 By Steve Crabtree, March 2020

-With grateful thanks to Marlene Oliveira for her work on Anne Lister’s diary, providing additional context on George Higham’s previous interactions with Ann Walker.
-Also to David Glover for his assistance with transcribing MAC: 73, Diane Halford for her informed input, Natalie Midgely from Calderdale Libraries for her assistance with the Microfilm reader, and West Yorkshire Archive Service for access and assistance.
+With grateful thanks to David Glover for his assistance on the transcription of various documents and insight into the OS Act, and to Diane Halford and Cat Euler for their thoughts on the ‘Durnford Incident’.
+Also my gratitude to Natalie Midgely of Calderdale Libraries, for her assistance with the Microfilm reader, and West Yorkshire Archive Service for access and assistance.